 The HRBI develops research that applies academic rigor to create actionable insights and tools for practitioners working to advance business’ respect for human rights.
 Through case studies, competitions, consulting projects, and other experiential learning opportunities we harness next generation thinking to create content that can be used in class to teach core business disciplines and in business to advance best practices.

-In June of 2019, the HRBI released Technology Solutions for Advancing Human Rights in Global Supply Chains, a report authored by faculty member Faris Natour and HRBI Program Lead Jesse Nishinaga.
-The report provides a landscape assessment provides substantial evidence of a significant market and global demand for technology solutions aimed at addressing human rights risks and challenges in global supply chains.
+In June of 2019, the HRBI released Technology Solutions for Advancing Human Rights in Global Supply Chains, a report authored by HRBI faculty director Faris Natour and Program Lead Jesse Nishinaga.
+The report provides a landscape assessment of the significant market and global demand for technology solutions aimed at addressing human rights risks and challenges in global supply chains.
 Today, hundreds of millions of dollars are being spent on these technology solutions or are being invested in emerging technologies that may someday bring game-changing opportunities for millions of workers around the world.
 Published with the support of Humanity United, this type of cutting-edge research will define and advance industry best practices.

 Housed at a globally recognized academic institution, the HRBI has the unique ability to bring together stakeholders from business, civil society, government, and academia to work together to address business and human rights challenges.
 We believe multi-stakeholder collaboration is essential to addressing the systemic challenges that are at the root of many human rights abuses involving business.
 We use our convening power to foster meaningful dialogue and collaboration through conferences, speaker series, webinars, and ongoing working groups.